 All of my work is done with oil paint on canvas.
 My paintings are ala-prima (one session), so I am always working with wet-on-wet paint giving me freedom to move and manipulate the medium, which helps to keep a fresh quality to my work.
+When I'm working on larger pieces I use this technique in each area or the painting ex: I paint the sky and clouds in one session not necessarily the entire canvas.
 I also refer to my style of painting as gestural painting because l apply quick, broad brush strokes that gives my work a lot of movement.